 The main enemy of any driveway is moisture.
-When cracks appear in a driveway (and they always appear in a driveway), moisture gets down into the paving and wreaks havoc.
-It erodes the base below the surface, leading to settling and holes.
-If it freezes, it expands and promotes more cracking.
+When cracks appear in a driveway (and they always appear in a driveway), moisture infiltrates into the paving and widens the cracks.
+The water erodes the base materials below the surface, leading to settling and holes.
+If it freezes, the water in the cracks expands and promotes more cracking.

 Sealing the driveway helps keep moisture out of cracks of all sizes, even those you can't really see.
 Large cracks are harder to cover and should be filled with a compatible caulk so the sealer can bridge over the top.
-Sealer also renews the look of a driveway by giving it a consistent color.
+The sealer also renews the look of a driveway by giving it a consistent color.

-Applying Rubber Driveway Coating
+Tips For Applying Driveway Coating